chimbosonic/blog/src/posts/hashicorp-vault-and-docker-compose.md

 {{ end }}
 ```

-This will fetch the `services/example` secret from the [kv](https://developer.hashicorp.com/vault/docs/secrets/kv/kv-v2) engine and write the vaule of the key `apikey`.
+This will fetch the `services/example` secret from the [kv](https://developer.hashicorp.com/vault/docs/secrets/kv/kv-v2) engine and write the value of the key `apikey`.

 Generating us a file that looks like this: